 That’s exactly what happens with an H11 filter.
-It lets a little more air pollution through on the first pass, but it processes more air.
+The weaker filter lets a little more air pollution through on the first pass, but it processes more air.
 Once the air passes back through the filter a second time, it’ll capture another 95% of particles.
 In two passes, the H11 filter can capture 99.75% of the particles!
-(95% on the first pass, and 95% of the remaining 5% of particles on the 2ndpass).
+(95% on the first pass, and 95% of the remaining 5% of particles on the second pass).

 One way to double check this theory is to use an anemometer (fancy name for a tool that measures air speed) to test the speed of the air coming out of The Sqair.

 On the high setting, the H12 filter gave an airflow of 2.5m/s, and the H11 filter gave an airflow of 3.15m/s.
 That’s 26% higher air flow, which explains the higher overall effectiveness of the H11 filter.